Fer•ma•ta (fɛrˈmɑ tə): A musical note, chord, or pause, sustained for a long duration, beyond its normal expected value.

 Ben Polley is an award winning business manager and founder of Evolve.
 With 16+ years estimating experience including 12 in green construction, he is also our cost-benefit guru.
 He participates in the design and estimating phase of new projects in order to locate savings opportunities and deliver the best quality for money on every project.
 A popular speaker at colleges, universities and industry events, and regular feature in green building media, Ben will often be your first point of contact when discussing your future plans.

-Winter Harbinson is a natural building enthusiast who has interests in straw bale and cob construction, with a side order of treehouse building.
+Winter Harbinson is our lead hand who is a natural building enthusiast with interests in straw bale and cob construction, with a side order of treehouse building.
 She is a graduate of Georgian’s Architectural Technology program and is actively involved with groups dedicated to researching and implementing alternative and natural building practices.
 With her excellent leadership/motivational skills, Winter is able to keep projects moving forward smoothly and is in demand for all elements related to straw projects.
 Additional interests include earthen floors/earthen plasters and is honing her skills as one of our finishers on our tightly integrated plastering team.

 Darryl Stevenson (bio coming soon)

 Contact us to chat about your exciting natural construction project.